 Breast Milk Popsicle

 When your baby’s mouth is sore from teething, they may not want to nurse as much.
-Giving a breast milk popsicle is a good solution to get more milk in their belly and soothe their sore mouth at the same time.
+Giving a breast milk popsicle is an excellent solution to get more milk in their belly and soothe their sore mouth simultaneously.

 Mesh Food Holder

-There are some products that are marketed to parents as teething remedies, but have risks to consider.
+Some products are marketed to parents as teething remedies but have risks to consider.